MaxHillebrand/archive_towardsliberty/docs/bitcoin/Qubes.md

 Now open the terminal in the new template VM by executing in dom0: `qvm-run <name of new template VM> gnome-terminal`.
 Next, install what ever software you want to.
 However, do not run the software itself in this template VM, this should only be done in app VMs.

+### Minimal Template VMs

+Default templates contain numerous applications pre-installed for convenience, however, this has both security as well as resource requirement constraints.
+There are unncessecary packages in the template, which could potentially be executed if the AppVM gets compromised.
+Of course more software pre-installed means more storage, CPU and RAM usage, this is especially noticable when using many VMs.
+There are [template VMs of the minimal OS packages](https://www.qubes-os.org/doc/templates/minimal/), where only the essential programs are pre-installed.
+This reduces potential security vulnerabilities and resource requirements.
+There are minimal templates available for Fedora, Debian, CentOS and Gentoo [not for Whonix].
+They can be installed by executing in dom0 `sudo qubes-dom0-update qubes-template-<DISTRO_NAME>-<RELEASE_NUMBER>-minimal`.
+Some newer versions may not be available in the "official" repository, so add the flag `--enablerepo=qubes-templates-itl-testing` or `--enablerepo=qubes-templates-community`.
+Now install only the software which you want to run.

 ## App VMs